Sarvesh326/HardHat-Head-Detection/README.md

     ○	Test images along with the predictions.
 (Test_Images)

-    ○	Zip file of all of these predicted images.
-(Test_Images.zip)

     ○	Zip file containing the annotations in .TXT format.
 (Annotations(.TXT Format).zip)

 ●	It contains all the detections of the hard hat helmet and head.